Scheduler internals in Go ↔ Java: how your code is actually executed

 Global run queue - global task storage 🏭⚡, queue for load balancing

 Global queue — fallback.
-If local ones are empty — we take from there.
+If local queues are empty — take from there.

 // Global: [G5 G6]

-// runtime puts tasks in global queue under overload
+// runtime puts tasks in global queue during overload

-Global queue — contention point.
-Under the hood this is a shared structure.
+Global queue — point of contention.
+Under the hood, it is a shared structure.
 The less you use it — the better.

 Used during burst load.
 Plus — balancing.
 Minus — locks.